DESIDERATA FLEX PEN

 Push the nib/feed in a little more– to the point of snugness, usually a little less than 1mm at a time–and try again.

 If you’re having trouble getting the tines to close, after each adjustment, flick the tines slightly with your fingernail to ensure they’re truly at rest.
 Sometimes the tines can overlap slightly, or get caught up on something, and appear unable to close.
+Adjust the placement on the feed.
 If the tines don't touch, the pen won't write properly.
-You may have a bad nib.
-Replace.
+It's possible you may have a bad nib.
+Replace if necessary.

-Once you have the nib and feed inserted, fill the assembly.
+Once you have the nib and feed inserted, fill the pen!

 Holding the section by the part covered with the clear ink sac with one hand, submerge the nib and the front end of the section.